Skip to main content

 I will always regret not reviewing The Holdovers (2023)

 In the past, I have let myself get away with checking out a new film in the theaters but not bothering to compose a review after the fact.
 Sometimes it’s because I’m just lazy.
-Sometimes it’s because I’m worried about that the film is smarter than me, and I’m scared of showing my limitation.
+Sometimes it’s because I’m worried that the film is smarter than me, and I’m scared of showing my limitation.
 Thus, I have let really good films go unremarked upon.

 I think it was in watching I’m Still Here earlier this year, having the most profound experience, and feeling it was such a waste that I wasn’t going to have anything to mark the occasion, that set me on the straight and narrow.
 And I have all around liked what it did for my library to devote more attention to this kind of writing.
 Dare I say?
 I'm actually starting to get good at this reviewing thing.